Museum visitors cuddle among a series of giant woolen coral forest sculptures

-The collection has been shown at more than 20 venues worldwide including the 2019 Venice Biennale, Andy Warhol Museum (Pittsburgh), Hayward Gallery (London), Science Gallery (Dublin), Museum of Arts and Design (New York), and the Smithsonian’s National Museum of Natural History (Washington D.C.)
-The works in this suite are made by Christine Wertheim and Margaret Wertheim, who design and fabricate the sculptures and who jointly crochet most of the individual pieces.
-Incorporated into the sculptures are also individual pieces from a select group of “Core Contributors” to the project.
-A list of these innovative crafters can be found here on the Artists page.
+The Core Collection has been shown at more than 20 venues worldwide including the 58th Venice Biennale (Italy), Andy Warhol Museum (Pittsburgh), Hayward Gallery (London), Science Gallery (Dublin), Museum of Arts and Design (New York), Smithsonian’s National Museum of Natural History (Washington D.C.), Museum Frieder Burda (Germany, 2022), Schlossmuseum Linz (Austria 2023/24).
+The works in this suite are made by Margaret and Christine Wertheim, who design and fabricate the sculptures and crochet most of the pieces.
+Incorporated into these sculptures are also exquisite pieces from a select group of the Reef’s “Core Contributors.”
+A list of these innovative crafters can be seen here.

 The Core Collection